Our Sustainable Business Risk Framework

 Client and industry interaction

 Over the year, we had a number of important external engagements on sustainability risks with clients, brokers, investors, industry peers and civil society groups such as environmental and humanitarian NGOs.
-We held in-person meetings with clients operating in sensitive sectors such as mining, forestry, and oil and gas, discussing potential measures they could take to address their sustainability risks.
+We held meetings with clients operating in sensitive sectors such as mining, forestry, and oil and gas, discussing potential measures they could take to address their sustainability risks.

 As part of our ongoing efforts to implement our thermal coal policy, we had over 400 engagements with clients across the globe in 2020.
 Many of them have introduced a thermal coal policy themselves and in turn are helping us reduce our carbon exposure in our own business.

 In the context of implementing our revised oil and gas policy, we held several meetings with brokers to explain our approach to avoid exposure to the world’s most carbon-intensive oil and gas production.

 In partnership with other re/insurers, we are also developing risk assessment tools designed to help the industry better understand and manage sustainability risks.
 One of these ongoing partnerships is the UNEP FI Principles for Sustainable Insurance (PSI).
 In 2020, we jointly organised and held a four-part virtual event series on “Sustainability Leadership in Insurance”.
 You can find more information about this series and other collaborations with partner organisations under “Sustainability Leadership in Insurance” event series.